Dear Mrs Pennyman

 The significance of the letters was recognised by the National Trust, Teesside Archives and mainly the University of Teesside who have started the Dear Mrs Pennyman project which is funded by the Heritage Lottery Fund.
 The aim of the project is to digitise over 100 letters which were sent to Mary Pennyman and discover more about the women who wrote them.
 This project will increase our understanding of life on the home front during the First World War and how the conflict affected the women both during and after the war had ended.

-The next reading of these emotional letters is Saturday 16 September at 1pm, please phone 01642 328904 if you would like to come along.
+The next reading of these emotional letters is Monday 26 February at 5pm, please phone 01642 328904 to book your free place.